SquarerFive/bf3-bots/README.md

 - Battlefield 3 and Venice Unleashed

 ## Installation
+NOTICE: These binaries will be available on the 0.0.4 release.
 0. You will need to open up two instances of CMD/Powershell for this.
 1. Start the AI Server ```./dist/AIHelper/AIHelper.exe runserver --noreload```
 2. Start the AI compute background task: ```./dist/AIHelper/AIHelper.exe startcomputetask```